luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 And lastly, the product evangelists, the Agile coaches, are not motivated to share and promote the knowledge of DA.

 ## Process: Conceptualize

-Overwhelmed with insights, we needed to start prioritizing to form a strategy.
-On this step, I gathered our insights and began shaping our hypothesis into potential concepts.
+On this step, we gathered our insights and began shaping our hypothesis into potential concepts.

-- Understand key pain-points, wants and needs
-- Classify all insights gathered
-- Present our synthesis to stakeholders

 ![Process_ Conceptualize](https://user-images.githubusercontent.com/349454/193654360-96758f91-6145-40b5-8bb9-af7c045f82df.png)

-> Overwhelmed with insights, we needed to start prioritizing to form a strategy.
+### Overwhelmed with insights, we needed to start prioritizing to form a strategy.
 - Understand key pain-points, wants and needs
 - Classify all insights gathered
 - Present our synthesis to stakeholders

 ### User Personas